devlato/async-wait-until/README.md

 ### API

-Lets' start with the `waitUntil` function.
+Let's start with the `waitUntil` function.
 It takes up to two parameters (**deprecated**: up to three), and returns a Promise that will be resolved with the first non-falsy value returned by the predicate.

 Parameter | Type | Required | Default | Description
 ------------ | ------------- | ------------- | ------------- | -------------